MiguelSombrero/cyber-security-base-project/report.md

 ### Description

-Application is using Thymeleaf for Java templates.
+Application is using Thymeleaf template engine.
 Thymeleaf is escaping data by default.
 However, one fragment in title.html is using *th:utext* instead of *th:text*.

     <div th:fragment="title(text)" class='row'>
         <div class='col jumbotron text-center mt-2'>